ashishu007/Obituary-Generation/README.md

 - Edge cases:
    - Orthology: Things like one full stops only (mostly occurs in `component-retrieval`).
    - ~~Morphology: Things like appropriate use of 'he' or 'she'.~~ **Done**
-- Modify the feature list to handle edge-cases.
-   - Special care for relations section.
+   - Modify the feature list to handle edge-cases with a special care for _relations_ section.
 - Maybe break the obituary into two sections, 'funeral' and 'non-funeral', for sending it back.
 - Try to add message about previous life.
 - ~~Add the framework for data labelling.~~ **Done**